Skip to main content

 Hazard:

-The crib bumpers can obstruct an infant’s breathing, posing a risk of serious injury or death from suffocation.
-Padded crib bumpers are banned under the Safe Sleep for Babies Act.
+The recalled crib bumpers violate the federal crib bumper ban because they can obstruct an infant’s breathing, posing a risk of serious injury or death due to suffocation.
+This creates an unsafe sleeping environment for infants.
+Padded crib bumpers are banned by the Safe Sleep for Babies Act.

 Recall Date: